Morfusee/MO-IT122-DevOps/docs/simulation-documentation.md

 ## Overview

-This script simulates realistic user interactions with an API-based chat application for the purpose of testing and generating traffic.
-It performs the following:
+This script simulates realistic user interactions with an API-based chat application to generate traffic and test endpoint behavior.
+It is suitable for:

-- User registration and login
-- Chat creation
+- Load testing
-- Retrieval and update of chat data
+- Development environment traffic simulation
-- Sending and retrieving messages
+- Integration and stability checks
-- Cleanup by deleting the chat

-This script is ideal for load testing, development environment traffic simulation, and basic integration checks.
+The script loops indefinitely and performs varied API operations with randomized timing to mimic organic usage patterns.

 ---